LateGenXer/finance/cgtcalc.md

 [CGTCalculator](http://cgtcalculator.com/instructions.htm#tradeformat) and
 [cgtcalc](https://github.com/mattjgalloway/cgtcalc?tab=readme-ov-file#input-data) formats.

-The input consists is a text file, with a line per transaction, each comprised by space separated fields in the form:
+The input consists of a text file, with a line per transaction, each comprised by space separated fields in the form:

 ```
 kind date security parameter*